mohamancer/Privacy-Policy/README.md

 # Privacy-Policy
-The linked application does not collect any information whatsoever
+The linked application does not collect any information at all.